imsky/git-fresh/README.md

  - prune remote branches

 git-fresh will ignore any branches listed in a .freshignore file.
+.freshignore should contain branch names you would like to ignore on separate lines.
+The file can exist in the current Git repo or in the home directory, i.e. ~/.freshignore.

 -f: Delete stale local and remote branches
 -m: Merge remote root into current branch